antdroidx/NCAA-Football-PS3-to-PS2-Roster-Porting-Tool/README.md

-#NCAA Football PS3 to PS2/PSP Conversion Tool#
+NCAA Football PS3 to PS2/PSP Conversion Tool

 Created by Anthony Nguyen / Minotauri

 http://www.AntDroid.dev

-Dec 12, 2021

-Version 0.70

 This tool was created to help assist in the conversion of an extracted NCAA Football roster from the Playstation 3 system to create a CSV file that can be used to create a roster file for the NCAA Football series for Playstation 2 and Playstation Portable.

 Updates:

-v0.70
+v0.70 - Dec 12, 2021

-Complete Re-Balance of Attributes to closer match NCAA 06 original database Accurate Overall Rating Calculations
++Complete Re-Balance of Attributes to closer match NCAA 06 original database

++Accurate Overall Rating Calculations

-v0.60
+v0.60 - Dec 08, 2021

-Fixed name capitalizations
++Fixed name capitalizations

-Added more Head/Hair combos
++Added more Head/Hair combos

-Fixed Macros
++Fixed Macros

-pmatches!
-Fixed the cell count to 8700 so you can import more teams if necessary for modding and easier usage.

 Requirements:
 Microsoft Excel